wenxin-c/tp/docs/DeveloperGuide.md

 - The `getFavQuestions()` method in `QuestionList` class is called to retrieve the questions based on the indexes in the favorite list.

-`FavoriteCommand` class: <br>
+`PrevCommand` class: <br>
-- Command format: `fav`
+- Command format: `prev`
-- Users can review the questions in their favorite list.
-- The random sets of indexes created by the previous `get` command will be used to retrieve the questions.
+- Users can review the set of questions generated by the previous `get` command.
+It only works if users have gotten **at least** one set of questions.

 `HelpCommand` class: <br>
 - Command format: `help [COMMAND_TO_CHECK]`